dexidp/dex/examples/example-app/README.md

   # Without this the password grant is refused: dex needs to know which
   # connector verifies the password.
   passwordConnector: local

+# Sessions are what make single sign-on, the home page and prompt=none session
+# checks work.
+Also needs DEX_SESSIONS_ENABLED=true.
+sessions:
+  cookieName: dex_session

 staticClients:
   - id: example-app